P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

-The simplest case with independent bounds is when $\mathcal{X}$ is an $n$-dimensional box.
-Note we only use the independent bound property to derive a strict relation between different $P$-split formulations: it is not required by the $P$-split formulations.
+\end{definition} The simplest case with additive bounds is when $\mathcal{X}$ is an $n$-dimensional box, or when the bounds are calculated with interval arithmetic.
+Note we only use the additive bound property to derive a strict relation between different $P$-split formulations: it is not required by the $P$-split formulations.
 Tighter valid bounds result in an overall stronger continuous relaxation.
-Assuming that the bounds $\ubar{\alpha}^l_s$ and $\bar{\alpha}^l_s$ are independent, Theorem \ref{thm:p_1} shows that each additional split results in a formulation with an equally tight or tighter continuous relaxation.
+Assuming that the bounds $\ubar{\alpha}^l_s$ and $\bar{\alpha}^l_s$ are additive, Theorem \ref{thm:p_1} shows that increasing the number of splits $P$ results in a formulation with an equally tight or tighter continuous relaxation.